wesleycasebeer/DBL/README.md

 ```
 ./dbl bot.txt
 ```

+To run a bot, first download either everything from this repository, or simply the executable and folder that match your operating system, then create a text file in the same folder as the executable, and write your code in that file using a text editor of your choice.

 ## Requirements
 ### Node.js
 The first requirement for DBL is Node.js.
 Node.js simply is an environment that allows you to run JavaScript code.